samsquire/ideas4/README.md

 # 579. Type gymnastics

 The problem with SOLID is that code is closed to extension when written.
 We need to define our entire type and hierarchy upfront.
+Code is therefore not very extensible.

 What if we could mask types to act as other types?

+# 580. Lateral perspective

+A GUI is written to handle data and move it around on the screen.
+We can observe the results of the data in the visual viewport.
+Ideally we should be capable of driving the processes behind what is visual from the visual viewport.
+This forms a recursive closed circuit.

+Can improve what you see

 # Hierarchy blend